Completed community research projects

 Learn more about Delta Manor Apartments.

-Presbyterian Villages of Michigan and Detroit Delta Preparatory Academy for Social Justice are working with the Center for Social Work Research to pilot an intergenerational program composed of senior residents living at Delta Manor and high school students from Delta Prep.
-The Center for Social Work Research will be assist with a needs assessment, program planning and an evaluation of the pilot program.
-The program aims to promote intergenerational conversations and activities that allow the two groups to learn from each other.
+Presbyterian Villages of Michigan and Detroit Delta Preparatory Academy for Social Justice worked with the Center for Social Work Research to pilot an intergenerational program composed of senior residents living at Delta Manor and high school students from Delta Prep.
+The Center for Social Work Research assisted with a needs assessment, program planning and an evaluation of the pilot program.
+The program promoted intergenerational conversations and activities that allowed the two groups to learn from each other.

 Learn more about the Delta Manor Apartments/Presbyterian Villages of Michigan.